isomerpages/gb-assist/pages/solutionrepo/solution232.md

 ---
-title: Beautec Version 3 centralized version - Package (Standard with HW - 21.5" screen)
+title: Beaufort-Xero Solutions Version Global version - XERO Premium Global Version Package E (Existing Company needs Customisation & Migration of Data)
 permalink: /productivity-solutions-grant/solutionrepo/solution232
 ---

 #### Description

-Beautec system aims to simplify the tedious workflow processes of the highly complex beauty spa.
-It is an online, real-time, multi-branch ERP cum CRM system to solve operational issues.
+Beaufort's Xero Solution provides companies with real-time visibility of their financial position and performance in a simple, smart and secure manner.
+Its Package A and B are tailored to newly incorporated companies.
+Package C is more suited for Service focused companies that has been in business for a while.
+Package D and E are comprehensive solutions for companies that require customisation of transactional documents and Financial/Accounting management reports.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Beautec_Pte_Ltd_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Beaufort_Tax_Consultants_20190006_Annex_3_20200625142303_Part_78.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria